svaarala/duktape/doc/low-memory.rst

   - ``#undef DUK_USE_JC``

-* Features borrowed from Ecmascript ES2015 can usually be disabled (not exhaustive):
+* Features borrowed from ECMAScript ES2015 can usually be disabled (not exhaustive):

   - ``#undef DUK_USE_ES6_OBJECT_SETPROTOTYPEOF``